Dev-Craig44/next.js/routing-nav.md

 - if you go to page that doesn't exist, you get a 404 error, but we can always customize it.
 - we can create a not-found.tsx file in the app folder and add our custom error message
 - you can also create a not-found.tsx file in the users folder and add a custom error message for the users page

+Handling Unexpected Errors

+- we can create a error.tsx file in the app folder and add our custom error messages